davidbragg/thelimeproject/README.md

 _All work on this project_ will be streamed live through Twitch over the course of three months from January 1st to March 31st, 2020.

-## January 1st, 2020
+## January 2nd, 2020

-Working on figuring out my constraints for this project.
+Fleshing out my 'family farm' concept for viability.

 ## Tools